Rhyming slang: Development

 In some cases, false etymologies exist.
 For example, the term barney has been used to mean an altercation or fight since the late nineteenth century, although without a clear derivation.
 Dialog in the 2001 film Ocean's Eleven incorrectly explains that barney derives from Barney Rubble, a character from the 1960's television cartoon The Flintstones.

+Before the calendar change, St Barnabas Day fell on Midsummer's Day and had its own rhyme: Barnaby Bright, Barnaby Bright.
+The longest day and the shortest night, although the earliest reference is in Edmund Spenser's 1594 Epithalamion, with the lines "This day the sunne is in his chiefest hight, With Barnaby the bright...", giving a clear, though unproven, derivation.